siggeb/jmeter-public/README.md

 - If needed also run sudo dos2unix run.sh to fix windows to unix line endings (install via sudo apt-get install dos2unix)
 - Run the wanted amount of users (configured in JMeter_PhantomJS_Template.jmx) on the configured machines via sudo ./run.sh
 - Monitor the machines

+##Problems installing Jmeter
+Sometimes jmeter is not installed on the subnodes which makes the deployment fail.
+You cannot run the load test either then as the subnodes are not all capable of running the jmeter template.
+A workaround for this is to find which subnodes that are not installed correctly and remove their ip-adresses from the remote_hosts list in the file /opt/jmeter/jmeter-3.1/bin/jmeter.properties